InsideTechnologiesSrl/DefenderBug/README.md

 To know what kind of links are deleted, open Microsoft Defender 365 portal and run this Advanced Hunting query:

 DeviceEvents
-| where Timestamp >= datetime(2023-01-13)
+| where Timestamp >= datetime(2023-01-13) and Timestamp < datetime(2023-01-14)
-| where ActionType contains "AsrOfficeMacroWin32ApiCallsBlocked"
+| where ActionType contains "BrowserLaunchedToOpenUrl"
-| where FileName contains ".lnk"
+| where RemoteUrl endswith ".lnk"
-| extend JSON = parse_json(AdditionalFields)
-| extend isAudit = tostring(JSON.IsAudit)
-| where isAudit == "false"
+| where RemoteUrl contains "start menu"
-| summarize by Timestamp, DeviceId, FileName, FolderPath, ActionType, AdditionalFields, isAudit
+| summarize by Timestamp, DeviceName, DeviceId, RemoteUrl,ActionType
 | sort by Timestamp asc

 I will keep updated the script every day.
 If you want collaborate, send your programs.

-Last Update: 16/01/2023
+Last Update: 17/01/2023

-Version: 2.0
+Version: 2.1